ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 3 picks, NFL props

-ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for MLB, Week 3 NFL picks on Thursday, September 18
+ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for Week 3 NFL picks on Friday, September 19

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-NFL Week 3 gets kicks off with a matchup between the Miami Dolphins and Buffalo Bills at Highmark Stadium in an AFC West rivalry on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-Elsewhere on the Thursday professional sports schedule, there is a full 10-game MLB slate, featuring matchups like Giants vs. Dodgers and Mets vs. Padres, as well as UEFA Champions League action.
+The Week 3 NFL schedule features 14 games on Sunday, Sept.
+21, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+Among the most notable matchups are Rams vs. Eagles, Broncos vs. Chargers, 49ers vs. Cardinals, and Chiefs vs. Giants on Sunday Night Football.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: